BenLorantfy/nestjs-zod/README.md

 class CredentialsDto extends createZodDto(CredentialsSchema) {}
 ```

+> [!NOTE]
+> We need to use the `class <dtoname> extends createZodDto(...` syntax because nestjs/typescript requires classes be used for DTOs

-#### Using DTO
+#### Using Zod DTOs

-DTO does two things:
+Zod DTOs are responsible for three things:

-- Provides a schema for `ZodValidationPipe`
+1. Providing a schema for `ZodValidationPipe` to validate incoming client data against
-- Provides a type from Zod schema for you
+2. Providing a compile-time typescript type from the Zod schema
+3. Providing an OpenAPI schema when using `nestjs/swagger`

 ```ts
 @Controller('auth')